Ozon3Org/Ozon3/CONTRIBUTING.md

    > It's normal for pre-commit to take some time.

    > When Black reformats a staged file, the pre-commit will fail.
 It is normal and expected.
-See [this discussion](https://github.com/Milind220/Ozone/discussions/85).
+See [this discussion](https://github.com/Milind220/Ozone3/discussions/85).
 Just stage the file and commit again, it should pass the second time.

 4. Your local development environment is ready to use.
 Feel free to code away.
 Make sure to only commit logical changes that are already tested.
 Don't commit things you just try out and haven't tested.

 5. When you're done coding, again, **test out the changes that you've made to the package.** Proceed if all is good.

-   > See [next section](#test-suite) for instructions about Ozone's test suite.
+   > See [next section](#test-suite) for instructions about Ozone3's test suite.

 ### Pushing changes and opening a pull request